wakatime/wakatime-blog/posts/26-custom-visualizations-using-keenio.md

     `sudo pip install wakadump`

-2. Export your logged time from WakaTime's [settings page][settings page].
+2. Export your logged time from your [settings page][settings page].

 3. Upload your WakaTime data to KeenIO by running this command: